 - Insomnia - zaleplon, zolpidem and zopiclone for the management of insomnia; NICE Technology Appraisal (Apr 2004)

-- Benzodiazepine and z-drug withdrawal, Prodigy (March 2009)
+- Benzodiazepine and z-drug withdrawal, NICE CKS, March 2009

 - Consensus statement on evidence-based treatment of insomnia, parasomnias and circadian rhythm disorders; British Association for Psychopharmacology (2010)